MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-single-page-app-vanillajs-sign-in-sign-out.md

 #Customer intent: As a developer, I want to learn how to configure Vanilla JavaScript single-page app (SPA) to sign in and sign out users with my Microsoft Entra ID for customers tenant.
 ---

-# Tutorial: Add sign-in and sign-out to a Vanilla JavaScript single-page app for a customer tenant
+# Tutorial: Add sign-in and sign-out to a Vanilla JavaScript SPA for a customer tenant

-In the [previous article](tutorial-single-page-app-vanillajs-configure-authentication.md), you edited the popup and redirection files that handle the sign-in page response.
-This tutorial demonstrates how to build a responsive user interface (UI) that contains a **Sign-In** and **Sign-Out** button and run the project to test the sign-in and sign-out functionality.
+This tutorial is the final part of a series that demonstrates building a Vanilla JS single-page application (SPA) and preparing it for authentication using the Microsoft Entra admin center.
+In [part 3 of this series](tutorial-single-page-app-vanillajs-configure-authentication.md), you created a Vanilla JS in Visual Studio Code and configured it for authentication.
+This final step shows you how to add sign-in and sign-out functionality to the app.

 In this tutorial;